-Homework assignments 25%
+Homework assignments 30%

 Quizzes 25

 Public prayer project 15

-Closet prayer project 10

-Sermon manuscript 25 Due at the term paper deadline (see above)
+Sermon manuscript 30 Due at the term paper deadline (see above)

 Total 100 %

 Required Reading/Viewing

 The following reading is required and will be integrated into the lectures and assignments.
 Pages assigned are indicated in the course schedule.